slamdunkorchid/cubrid-testtools/doc/shell_long/README.md

 # 1. Test Objective
 The document is to introduce how to test shell_long via CTP.
-It is similiar with shell test with CTP.For some shell cases, it spend so much time which affects the end of shell regression test, then remove them to shell_long test catagary.
+It is similiar with shell test with CTP.For some shell cases, it spend so much time which affects the end of shell regression test, then remove them to shell_long test category.

 # 2. Tools Introduction
 ## 2.1 CTP tools